Pratikshinde55/Grafana-Promotheus-Docker/README.md

-# Grafana-Promotheus-Docker
-Grafana Connect to Prometheus and Prometheus is connect to docker
+# Grafana Connect to Prometheus and Prometheus is connect to docker

-### SetUp- Grafana connect to prometheus
+### Step-1: SetUp- Grafana connect to prometheus

 Link-  https://github.com/Pratikshinde55/Grafana-prometheus-linuxOS.git

-### Docker Setup:
+### Step-2 Docker Setup

 I use amazon linux2 AMI instance for docker.